 Effective July 1, 2011, the Organization instituted a 401(k) profit sharing plan covering all personnel who are at least 21 years old and performed services for the Organization for at least three months.
 The Organization makes matching contributions equal to 100% of the salary reduction contributions made by employees up to 2% of employees' compensation.
-Retirement expense for the year ended June 30, 2014 and 2013 was \$13,336 and \$12,501, respectively.
+Retirement expense for the years ended June 30, 2015 and 2014 was \$16,121 and \$13,336, respectively.